 Bhim Army chief may suffer cardiac arrest, police denying medical care: Doctor

-New Delhi, Jan 04: Bhim Army chief Chandrashekhar Azad's physician Harjit Singh Bhatti has claimed that Azad is suffering from a disease which requires biweekly phlebotomy from AIIMS.
+New Delhi, Jan 04: Bhim Army chief Chandrashekhar Azad's physician Harjit Singh Bhatti has claimed that Azad is suffering from a disease which requires bi-weekly phlebotomy from AIIMS.
 If it's not done, he may suffer a sudden cardiac arrest.

-In a series of tweets, Dr Harjit Singh Bhatti said that Azad is suffering from a disease that requires biweekly phlebotomy and has been under treatment for a year.
+In a series of tweets, Dr Harjit Singh Bhatti said that Azad is suffering from a disease that requires bi-weekly phlebotomy and has been under treatment for a year.

 "He (Azad) is suffering from a disease which requires biweekly phlebotomy from AIIMS, New Delhi under Haematology Department from where he is under treatment from last 1 years.
-If not done then his blood might get thicker which may results into sudden cardiac arrest or stroke.
+If not done then his blood might get thicker which may result in sudden cardiac arrest or stroke.
 I was told that Chandrashekar bhai repeatedly told Delhi police about his medical condition in Tihar jail but the police authorities are not allowing him to visit AIIMS (SIC)," he said in his tweets.

 #Thread— Harjit Singh Bhatti (@DrHarjitBhatti) January 3, 2020